demo-repositories/schwab-poc/next/README.md

 #### Directories inside /components/

-Most components have their own .tsx file, but any component that's _addressable_ has a directory with several files inside of it to handle rendering the UI but also handle the server/client relationship for data fetching and preview.
+Most components have their own .tsx file, but any component that's _addressable_ has a directory with several files inside of it to handle rendering the UI and fetching data from the Sanity Content Lake.

 There's also a few logical groupings such as /pages and /layout, and /ui which is explained below.